Appsilon/shiny.benchmark/README.md

 How to use it?
 --------------

-The best way to start using `shiny.performance` is through an example.
+The best way to start using `shiny.benchmark` is through an example.
 If you want a start point, you can use the `load_example` function.
 In order to use this, create a new folder in your computer and use the following code to generate an application to serve us as example for our performance checks:

 ```r
 library(shiny.benchmark)